Community High School Scholarship

 - Other related educational costs while enrolled in school

-Online Application - Complete all parts of the scholarship application and submit your form before the deadline of February 9, 2023, 11:59 p.m.
-CLICK HERE to apply.
+Online Application - Complete and submit all parts of the Cupp-Hamilton Scholarship application by February 8, 2024, at 11:59 p.m.

 - Responses to the questions